Kubandir/Glitchlock/README.md

 # GlitchLock
-A simple prank python tool that locks your PC and makes it looks like a kernel panic happened when someone tries to touch it
+A simple prank python tool that locks your PC and makes it look like a kernel panic when someone tries to touch it

 ### Setup:
 Clone the repo and replace screen.png with a screenshot of your desktop